NRCan-IETS-CE-O-HBC/HousingModels/OptFramework/readme.txt

 3. To run a simulation with a different design, edit the design file (eg. design-choices.choices).
 Make sure your specified choices are defined in the options file (eg. OPTIONS-General.options).

+Note: If you get the error message "Can't locate File/Copy/Recursive.pm ...", then you need to install the File::copy::recursive module with CSPAN as follows:

+	CPAN install File::Copy::Recursive

 RUN AN OPTIMIZATION USING GENOPT
 --------------------------------